casager/PikaVision/README.md

 latest model is implemented in **project3.ipynb**

+To download dataset through Jupyter you must update the API key.
+If you cant get it to work just lmk.

 This is trained on the dataset found at the link below.
 No augmentation was applied to the dataset before training.
 Better performance may be achievable with data augmentation.